pnm27/snRNA_scRNA_Pipeline/README.md

 ![DAG](images/Whole_pipeline.png)

 ## Settiung up profiles
-THe info for setting up profiles for different HPC's is mentioned [here](https://github.com/Snakemake-Profiles)
+The info for setting up profiles for different HPC's is mentioned [here](https://github.com/Snakemake-Profiles)

 ## Executing Pipeline
 This pipeline can be executed by executing (in case of HPC, submitting) the script called `run_snakemake.sh`